Glossary term

 The Bottom Line

-A credit limit is the maximum amount a lender allows a borrower to use on a revolving credit account.
-It matters because it defines available borrowing capacity and helps determine how revolving balances are measured in relation to overall credit use.
+A credit limit is the maximum amount a lender allows a borrower to use on a revolving account.
+It sets the outer boundary for borrowing, affects how much credit remains available, and changes how balances are interpreted in day-to-day use and credit analysis.